 - Any unsuitable material shall be removed as directed by the Engineer and replaced with suitable material.

 - Embankment may be constructed by laying suitable material in layers not exceeding 250mm thickness.

-- Each layer is compacted by rolling to a satisfactory degree or to the required density before the next layer is placed.
+- Each layer is compacted by rolling to a satisfactory degree or the required density achieved before the next layer is placed.

 - Compaction is carried out at optimum moisture content so as to take benefit of maximum dry density using a specified compacting effort and equipment.

-- All the measurement of filling shall be taken at every stage of construction.
+- All the measurements of filling shall be taken at every stage of construction.

 Quality Control and Testing:

-- The compaction control shall be achieved on each layer by taking a random measurement of density as specified CL.903.2.2 in the MORTH specifications.
+- The compaction control shall be achieved on each layer by taking a random density measurement as specified in clause 903.2.2 of MORTH specifications.

-- When density measurement reveals any soft areas in the embankment, these are compacted further.
-If in spite of that the specified compaction is not achieved, the material in the soft area shall be removed and replaced by approved material, compacted to the specification.
+- When density measurement reveals soft areas in the embankment, these are compacted further.
+If the specified compaction is not achieved, the material in the soft area shall be removed and replaced by approved material, compacted to the specification.

-- Test results shall be entered in the relevant inspection/test formats and as per respective approved inspection and test plans.
+- Test results shall be entered in the relevant inspection/test formats and as per individual approved inspection and test plans.

 - The alignment and levels of the compacted embankment top layer shall be checked to confirm that these are within permissible limits as specified in Table 900-1.

-- Record of testing shall be maintained in pictorial/chart form showing the details like date of testing, bore area used, log no. of approval request etc. as necessary to monitor the activity.
+- Record of testing shall be maintained in pictorial/chart form showing the details like date of testing, bore area used and log number of approval requests etc., as necessary to monitor the activity.

-- The following tests are Pertinent to Embankment (Ref Cl.
-903.2 of MORT&H)
+- The following tests are Pertinent to Embankment (Ref clause 903.2 of MORTH)

 |1||Sand Content||IS: 2720|